Una, Himachal Pradesh: Demographics

 According to the 2011 Census of India, Una town had a population of 18,722 with 9,851 males and 8,871 females.
 The literacy rate was 86.21%, higher than the state average of 82.80%.
 The male literacy and female literacy rates were 88.84 and 83.29% respectively.
 There were 1,954 children below the age of six years.
 The sex ratio and child sex ratio of the town stood at 901 and 918 respectively.
 Punjabi and Pahari are the main spoken languages.

 Transport

-Una serves as a major gateway to south-western Himachal Pradesh, with strategic road and rail connectivity and inland routes to Manali, Dharamshala, Shimla, Chamba, and beyond via National Highway 503 and National Highway 503A. to several important towns in Himachal and Punjab.
+Una serves as a major gateway to south-western Himachal Pradesh, with strategic road and rail connectivity and inland routes to Shimla, Manali, Dharamshala, Chamba, and beyond via National Highway 503 and National Highway 503A. to several important towns in Himachal and Punjab.